Marshal-AM/founderblaze/README.md

 ## The Solution — FounderBlaze

-**FounderBlaze is an entire company for solo founders — an app plus an entrypoint AI agent that routes work to eight specialized multi-agent services.**
+**FounderBlaze is an entire non-tech team for Solo Founders — an app plus an entrypoint AI agent that routes work to eight specialized multi-agent services.**

 From your product URL to a polished promo video.
 From a natural-language script to a narrated screen recording of your live app.
 From a brand name and a two-sentence brief to a downloadable ZIP of logos, fonts, colors, and social banners.
 From a product name and idea to desktop + mobile UI mock screens styled to that brand.
 From a product URL and funding ask to a 6–8 page investor pitch deck PDF matched to your design language.
 From your website and revenue spreadsheet to an investor intelligence report with verified contacts.
 From your product category to a five-competitor analysis with SWOT, pricing matrices, and positioning maps.
 From your landing page to a curated list of Reddit threads with draft responses ready to post.